-- The outer core is in liquid state while the inner core is in solid state.
+- The outer core is in a liquid state while the inner core is in solid-state.

 - The density of material at the mantle core boundary is around 5 g/cm3 and at the centre of the earth at 6,300 km, the density value is around 13g/cm3.

 - The core is made up of very heavy material mostly constituted by nickel and iron.
 It is sometimes referred to as the nife layer.

 Try yourself:The innermost layer of the earth is?

 The innermost layer of the earth is known as the core.
 It is divided into inner core and outer core.
 It comprises of a high concentration of nickel and iron.

 Volcanoes And Volcanic Landforms

 A volcano is a place where gases, ashes, and/or molten rock material – lava – escape to the ground.

 - A volcano is called an active volcano if the materials mentioned are being released or have been released out in the recent past.

 - The mantle contains a weaker zone called asthenosphere.